 If cooking isn’t your favorite, intermittent fasting may be a powerful solution for your weight loss goals.
 This method simply has you eat in a small designated window, once a day.
 This saves on the stress of meal planning, cooking, and cleaning.
 All you’ve got to do is get your calories in one big meal, and you can get back to charging through the day.
 This might sound like a huge challenge, but you’ll find that it’s actually relatively easy and even enjoyable.
 As you get older, fasting can help clear out the dead cells and toxins that lead to chronic disease.

 An even better supplement accompanies every excellent meal plan.
 If you’re planning on getting into some high-intensity workouts, you’re going to want your hormone levels to be in perfect sync.
-Especially true for the guys over 40–a tried and true supplement will bring out the best in you, no matter your age.
+Especially for guys over 40–a tried and true natural testosterone boosting supplement will bring out the best in you, no matter your age.